lucj/argocd-helmfile-plugin/README.md

       name: plugins
 ```

-- update ArgoCD so it takes into account the new values and then the new helmfile plugin
+- update Argo CD so it takes into account the new values and then the new helmfile plugin

-The update can be done using the following command (if ArgoCD was installed directly with helm):
+The update can be done using the following command (if Argo CD was installed directly with helm):

 ```
 helm upgrade --install --create-namespace -n argo argo-cd argo/argo-cd --version 5.12.3 -f values.yaml
 ```

-Or with this command (if ArgoCD was installed with Helmfile):
+Or with this command (if Argo CD was installed with Helmfile):

 ```
 helmfile apply